Dylangarcia96/logistics-analytics-project/README.md

-These KPIs dynamically respond to date, supplier, product, and category filters and drill downs from other charts
+These KPIs dynamically respond to date, supplier, product, and category filters and drill downs from other charts.